Marneus68/header_bar_test/README.md

 The [great tutorials provided by the Gnome Developer Website](http://developer.gnome.org/gtkmm-tutorial/unstable/index.html) didn't include any form of help on how to use this widget so I decided to find out myself.

-This test program is inspired by the [Python Gtk3 Tutorial for the Stack Widget](http://python-gtk-3-tutorial.readthedocs.org/en/latest/layout.html#id4).
+This test program is inspired by the [Python Gtk3 Tutorial for the HeaderBar Widget](http://python-gtk-3-tutorial.readthedocs.org/en/latest/layout.html#id5).

 License
 -------